 John Muir said it best: “In every walk with nature, one receives far more than he seeks.”
 Hiking in Astoria and Warrenton offers the opportunity to explore the topography and wonder at the natural beauty of the area.
 You might even discover something along the way you didn’t expect to find.

 While you explore, make sure to bring along enough water and stay on the marked trails.
 If you’re bringing a pooch along, keep the leash on and be considerate of other hikers.
-For more trail info while you’re in town, look into the Northwest Coast Trails Coalition or the Angora Hiking Club.
-In the meantime, check out these 13 unbeatable hikes:
+For more trail info while you’re in town, look into the Angora Hiking Club to join a scheduled guided hike with the club.

 Photo Credit: Roger Warren // View from Astoria Column looking toward Saddle Mountain and Youngs River